 Streatham Prep Schools Entrance. / Sutton Private Schools Entrance Exams. / Wandsworth Private School Entrance. / Westminster Private School Entrance Exams. / Wimbledon Prep Schools Entrance Exams. / Independent 6th Forms Guide. / London’s Private Schools. / Our Guide to Independent Schools across London. / Guide to Prep Schools across London. / Private School Admissions (A-M) for London. / Private School Exams for the GDST and GSA Consortiums

 Past papers Canterbury Cambridge 13+

 More Various Past papers

-There are often stories of disappointment from people allocated schools that they find to be inappropriate.
+There are often stories of disappointment from people allocated inappropriate schools.
 Or even unacceptable for their child.
-Although there are various reasons that this may happen it often boils down to the fact that parents do not:
+There are various reasons that this may happen.
+Although, it’s often because parents did not:

 - Grasp the admission criteria for their chosen schools.

 - Comprehend the process of allocating schools – the Equal Preference System.

 It really should not happen that children lose out on school places.
 Certainly, not because their school preferences were entered incorrectly on the CAF (Common Application Form).
 Often this happens because parents listen to a headteacher or teacher.

 Even Headteachers and teachers are not always aware of the best procedure.
 Or able to advise on the correct way to complete the CAF.
 Often, parents have entered the following order of preferences on the CAF on the advice of their child’s Headteacher.

 - Preferred grammar school, not a catchment school.